RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Introduction

-In this paper, we propose a scalable and efficient algorithm for robust planning of UAV-UGV teams to perform long-horizon aerial monitoring missions.
+In this paper, we propose a scalable and efficient algorithm, named \textbf{R}obust and \textbf{S}calable \textbf{P}lanner for \textbf{E}nergy-Aware \textbf{C}oordination of UAV-UGV \textbf{T}eams in Aerial Monitoring (RSPECT), for robust planning of UAV-UGV teams to perform long-horizon aerial monitoring missions.
 In particular, we consider missions where a given set of aerial locations must be visited by a collection of UAV-UGV teams, each of which consist of an energy-limited UAV and a supporting mobile charging station (UGV).
 Each team starts from an initial location and must end the mission at a specified final location.
-The goal is to achieve robust offline planning of the vehicles to minimize the overall mission completion time while ensuring that all aerial locations will be visited by one of the UAVs without violating the UAVs' energy constraints, even in the face of disturbances that may cause longer travel times or deviations from the offline plan.
-The main contributions of this paper are as follows: \begin{enumerate} \item We formulate a novel robust, energy-aware, multi UAV-UGV planning problem as a mixed-integer program. \item We propose a scalable and efficient heuristic, RSPECT (Alg.\ref{alg:integrated_path_planning}), to solve this NP-hard planning problem. \item We present theoretical results on the computational complexity (Theorem \ref{th-1}) and robustness (Theorem \ref{th2}, Corollary \ref{th2}) of our algorithm. \item We demonstrate the performance of our approach via simulations, experiments, and numerical comparisons with some standard optimization techniques (branch and cut, simulated annealing, genetic algorithm) and other heuristics proposed in closely related works \cite{ropero2019terra,yu2018algorithms,maini2019coverage}. \end{enumerate}
+The goal is to achieve robust offline planning of the vehicles to minimize the overall mission completion time while ensuring that all aerial locations will be visited by one of the UAVs without violating the UAVs' energy constraints, even in the face of bounded disturbances that may cause longer travel times or deviations from the offline plan.
+The main contributions of this paper are as follows:

+\begin{enumerate} \item We formulate a novel robust, energy-aware, multi UAV-UGV planning problem as a mixed-integer program for aerial monitoring missions. \item We propose a polynomial-time and efficient heuristic, RSPECT (Alg.\ref{alg:integrated_path_planning}), to solve this NP-hard planning problem. \item We present theoretical results on the computational complexity (Theorem \ref{th-1}) and robustness (Theorem \ref{th2}, Corollary \ref{cor}) of our algorithm. \item We demonstrate the performance of our approach via simulations, numerical comparisons with standard optimization techniques (branch and cut, simulated annealing, genetic algorithm) and other heuristics proposed in closely related works \cite{ropero2019terra,yu2018algorithms,maini2019coverage}, and real-world experiments. \end{enumerate}